1. Create an outline of your essay - main points / sections

-3. Fill in the plan quickly; do not worry about editing too much
+3. Fill in the plan quickly.
+Do not worry about editing too much at this stage.

-b) the conclusion should sumarise the argument without unnecessarily repeating information
+b) The conclusion should summarise the argument without unnecessarily repeating information.

-5. Remember your citations & references - collect and organise them as you write
+5. Remember your citations and references - collect and organise them as you write.

-For more help see Student Learning - Te Taiako
+For more help visit Te Taiako Student Learning website.

 Editing and proofreading will ensure that the work you submit is of a good standard.
 You do not want to lose marks for simple mistakes.
 Below is a checklist to think about before submitting your work:

-The university takes academic integrity and especially plagiarism very seriously.
-To avoid any issues it is vital that you learn to cite accurately.
+The university takes academic integrity and plagiarism very seriously.
+To avoid any issues, it is vital that you learn to cite your information sources accurately.

 There are a few different citation styles (APA, MLA, Chicago) so you should find out what style is required for your course and become familiar with the basic elements and expectations of the style.